 The Elder Network is interested in partnering with tech-savvy volunteers who could assist with providing technical education for clients for 1-2 hours per week, according to the schedule of the volunteer.
-This program begins on February 1st, and staff and volunteers are currently being recruited to be trained in, in preparation for this start date.
+Staff and volunteers are currently being recruited for this program.
 Please call Becca for interest in volunteering with this program: 507-251-0867.

 If you enjoy developing social network contacts, have experience in marketing, and enjoy spending time with event planning, you might be an excellent candidate for assisting with fundraising at Elder Network.
 We work with volunteers to solicit in-kind donations for our annual gala, and we are always looking for organized individuals to assist with the annual, silent auction.
 We seek people who enjoy socializing and connecting people to our agency, as well as those interested in working behind the scenes to assist with our annual gala.
 You can help us support our mission of providing excellent programming at affordable rates, by helping us to raise money for the agency’s many programs.
 This need could be served either in-person or virtually.
 Background clearance needed.
 Please reach out to Kathy Scheid with interest in volunteering for this important need.
 Email her at: firstname.lastname@example.org or call her at 507-285-5272.